 - Electricity: It is highly recommended that you invest in energy efficient appliances and equipment.
 Switching to energy efficient light bulbs and installing low flow faucets are inexpensive ways to save money over the long run.

 - Marketing: While assigning a budget to your restaurant expenses, often marketing gets ignored.
-A good thumb rule is to assign one-tenth of the sales to the marketing of your restaurant.
-You can begin with getting flyers and pamphlets distributed to attract the local customers.
+A good thumb rule is to allocate one-tenth of the sales to the marketing of your restaurant.
+You can begin by getting flyers and pamphlets distributed to attract the local customers.
 Social media is also a great medium to reach out and engage with customers.
 Try out these zero budget marketing tips that you can use if you are low on budget.

 Follow these actionable insights and see how effectively you can cut down on your restaurant expenses and the hidden costs that are burning a hole pocket.
 Once you do so, it will help you to bolster your overall profit.
 So, what are you waiting for, implement these tips and see how your cash register oozes with cash.